 The usage of these two forms is pretty much the same, so they’re interchangeable in a conversation.
 The best way to learn Japanese properly is to understand its nuances and it’s one of the challenges of learning Japanese.

-Certainly, fast speaking Japanese is where the true difficulty begins but there is no need to rush.
-For now, let’s look at the examples below on what speaking Japanese looks like:
+Certainly, fast-speaking Japanese is where the true difficulty begins, but there is no need to rush.
+For now, let’s look at the examples below of what speaking Japanese looks like:

 Ashita tesuto no benkyou o tetsudatte kuremasenka?
 Onegaishimasu!

 “Can you help me study for the test, please?”

 Mou, shou ga nai na.
 Konkai dake dayo.

 “Geez, can’t be helped, fine.
 Just this time.”